Sam-superlab/Sam-superlab.github.io/hobbies.md

 ## Workouts

 I started workouts for about 1 year, and when I was in grade 9, I was about 220 pounds and for now I have already lost 50 pounds of weight.
 The reason why I lost weight is mainly because my dad was sick and obese during COVID-19 isolation.
 I wanted to help him and engage him so we just losing weight together.
 Later, instead of becoming a person who only works out for health, I am a bit beyond that.
-I look forward to doing some natural physique competition.

 ## Chat with me